stripe-archive/jquery.mobilePhoneNumber/README.md

 ### $.fn.mobilePhoneNumber([options])

-Enables mobile phone number formatting.
+Enables phone number formatting.

-Options include:
+Options:

-* allowPhoneWithoutPrefix (optional): allows the user to type a phone number without the prefix for this specific value
+* `allowPhoneWithoutPrefix`: allows the user to type a phone number without the prefix for this specific value.

 Example: